From sand dunes to castles, and windmills to tulip fields, these scenic cycling routes showcase the most beautiful

 Starting from the windmills, you can choose from a variety of cycling tours that take from thirty minutes to the whole day.
 Whatever route you take, though, you will be surrounded by stunning natural landscapes, quaint Dutch villages, and thriving wildlife reserves.
 And if you’re feeling particularly adventurous, the cities of Gouda, Rotterdam, and Dordrecht are easy to reach by bike as well.
-You can also combine your cycling trip with a Waterbus ride and explore the Biesbosch nature reserve where you might be lucky enough to spot some beavers.
+You can also combine your cycling trip with a Waterbus ride and explore the Nationaal Park De Biesbosch where you might be lucky enough to spot some beavers.

 The tulip fields of Noordoostpolder